geodesign/django-raster/docs/tms.rst

     /raster/tiles/{z}/{x}/{y}.png?colormap=%22%7B1%3A%20'%23FF0000'%2C%202%3A%20'%2300FF00'%2C%203%3A%20'%230000FF'%7D%22

-Colormap value is the URIEncoded version of the json stringified colormap object.
+The colormap value is the URIEncoded version of the json stringified colormap object.

 Caching
 -------